MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/collapsible-items.md

 How to create sections which can expand and collapse again.

-Use the `details` and `summary` HTML tags in markdown on Github, without any additional CSS.
+Use the `details` and `summary` HTML tags in markdown on GitHub, without any additional CSS.

 Format: